2026 Board Election & Annual Meeting

 Sandra Sagehorn-Elliott

-Appointed in 2020 to lead the Vantage West team and carry a 65+ year legacy forward, Sandra is responsible for leading, planning, directing, and managing all credit union activities within the framework of Vantage West’s vision and mission.
-She oversees organizational performance and ensures financial stability with the best interest of the Members, employees, and credit union in mind.
+Appointed in 2020 to lead the Vantage West team and carry a 70 year legacy forward, Sandra is responsible for leading, planning, directing, and managing all credit union activities within the framework of Vantage West’s vision and mission.
+She oversees organizational performance and ensures financial stability with the best interest of the members, employees, and credit union in mind.

-Sandra is a credit union movement advocate with more than 20 years of financial services experience, and a background in leading multifunctional teams, including consumer and commercial lending, information technology, retail branches, product development, marketing, call center, collections, digital banking, project management, operations, community relations, facilities, and investment services.
+Sandra is a credit union movement advocate with over 20 years of financial services experience, and a background in leading multifunctional teams, including consumer and commercial lending, information technology, retail branches, product development, marketing, call center, collections, digital banking, project management, operations, community relations, facilities, and investment services.
 She is a member of Filene Research Institute’s i3 credit union innovation program and a graduate of Harvard Business School’s Callahan Executive Education program.
-Sandra is currently pursuing Cardwell Leadership Institute’s Advanced CEO Leadership Certification (anticipated completion 2022).
+In 2022, Sandra completed the Cardwell Leadership Institute’s Advanced CEO Leadership Certification.
 Her guiding principle is, “Express gratitude and make sure people know you appreciate their contributions.”

 Board of Directors